ZiqiGan/SPH/README.md

 ### High Viscosity Fluid
 The DFSPH paper also introduces an implicit viscosity solver.
-- Viscosity tensor is defined by the strain rate tensor adn the viscosity coefficient.
+- Viscosity tensor is defined by the strain rate tensor and the viscosity coefficient.
 - Similar approach as the divergence and density solver.
 - Iteratively compute the predicted strain rate, comparing it with the target strain rate, and correct velocities.
 - Pros: Easy to intergrate with the divergence free solver.